earthcubeprojects-chords/chords/ChordsUpgradeSteps.md

 ## Restoring versus upgrading

+You may want to either *restore* a CHORDS instance, *upgrade* a CHORDS instance, or both.
+It depends upon what your goal is.

 From above, you will already have made a CHORDS backup file.
 This contains the databases that contain timeseries data and grafana configurations.